ossama971/ossama971/README.md

 # Hi there 👋

-#### 🚀 I'm currently a Systems and Biomedical Engineering student with a strong interest in machine learning and AI.
+#### 🚀 I'm currently a Systems and Biomedical Engineering student with a strong interest in Software Engineering and machine learning & AI.
 Exploring the intersection of technology and healthcare to drive innovation.
 Constantly learning, collaborating, and building projects